bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 The key guarantees for practitioners are:

-1. *Minimum Fulfillment Bounds*: Conservative compositions ($p \leq 0$) provide concrete guarantees about individual objective satisfaction
+1. *Minimum Fulfillment Bounds*: Conservative compositions ($q \geq 1$) provide concrete guarantees about individual objective satisfaction
 2. *Semantic Preservation*: Improving any individual objective always improves the overall composition
 3. *Conservation Properties*: Trade-offs between objectives are well-defined and predictable